What Is Direct PPA — Understand in 30 Seconds

 Why Now — Thailand's Power Market Is Changing

 Thailand has operated under a Single Buyer Model for decades — EGAT purchases all private power and resells to MEA/PEA distributors.
 Key milestones: June 2024 — the National Energy Policy Council (NEPC) approved the Direct PPA principle allowing renewable generators to sell directly to end users.
 October 2025 — the ERC released draft TPA Code and Direct PPA regulations.
-January 2026 — the 2,000 MW pilot program launched.
-This marks Thailand's first electricity market liberalization — factories can now choose their own power source.
+January 2026 — the Energy Policy Administration Committee (กบง.) ordered a delay and review of the Direct PPA criteria.
+June–July 2026 — the draft criteria went before the NEPC (not yet approved as of 15 Jul 2026).
+The 2,000 MW pilot has therefore not yet begun and no start date has been announced — check ERC/utility announcements.
+If it proceeds, it will mark Thailand's first electricity market liberalization, letting factories choose their own power source.
 See current electricity tariffs for comparison.

 2,000 MW Pilot — Rules & Eligibility